influxdata/influxdb-plugin-fluent/README.md

 This repository contains the reference Fluentd plugin for the InfluxDB 2.0.

 #### Note: This plugin is for use with InfluxDB 2.x.
-For InfluxDB 1.x instances, please use the [fluent-plugin-influxdb](https://github.com/fangli/fluent-plugin-influxdb) plufing.
+For InfluxDB 1.x instances, please use the [fluent-plugin-influxdb](https://github.com/fangli/fluent-plugin-influxdb) plugin.

 ## Installation